News and practice for renal nurse specialists

 Rare renal conditions cause structural and functional abnormalities of the kidneys, and have varying effects on patient morbidity

-At least 1,000 hospital patients in England die each month from avoidable kidney problems, according to a new study commissioned by the NHS.
+At least 1,000 hospital patients in England die each month from avoidable kidney problems, researchers have found.

 There are “striking” geographical variations in the numbers of people who donate kidneys after they die, a new study has found.